 If you’re currently taking MATH 152 TAMU, you already know — this isn’t just another math class.
-MATH 152 TAMU (Engineering Mathematics II) is where a lot of Aggie engineering students hit their first real wall.
+MATH 152 (Engineering Mathematics II) is where a lot of Aggie engineering students hit their first real wall.
 Sequences, series, and improper integrals have ended more GPAs than I can count.
 But it doesn’t have to be that way.

 What MATH 152 TAMU Actually Covers